Table of Contents

 Limit orders are preferred by traders who want to decide on the maximum price they want to open or close their position.
-This control is favorable and even if slippage occurs, the price would improve.
+This control is favorable, and even if slippage occurs, the price will improve.

-One thing to mind is when trading at tumultuous market conditions.
-At highly liquidated market conditions such as in economic events releases or major surprising events, order flow levels might be washed off and not give the expected reaction.
+One thing to mind is when trading in tumultuous market conditions.
+At highly liquidated market conditions, such as in economic events releases or major surprising events, order flow levels might be washed off and not give the expected reaction.
 This is why using stop loss for your risk management is crucial.

 All trading methods, analysis, and plans are dependent on the trader using them to make work.
-The right analysis, coupled with the right mentality can lead to successful trading.
+The right analysis, coupled with the right mentality, can lead to successful trading.
 However, trading Order Flow gives you an important edge for your trades execution.
-Order flow provides you more advantages:
+Order flow provides you with more advantages:

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account